QualityPro

 3. Stamping for Tracking: The QMS solution offers user and date stamping, creating a comprehensive trail of who accessed or utilized the SOP and when.
 This tracking capability ensures accountability and traceability within the system.

-4. Guideline Attachment: QualityMaster allows the attachment of supplementary documents, guidelines, or rules to SOPs.
+4. Guideline Attachment: QualityPro allows the attachment of supplementary documents, guidelines, or rules to SOPs.
 This feature enhances clarity and management of SOPs by providing additional context or explanatory materials, ensuring comprehensive understanding and effective implementation of procedures.

 These functionalities collectively contribute to a robust and secure system for managing SOPs, ensuring compliance, security, and traceability within the pharmaceutical industry.